emre/conqueue/README.markdown

 ### RETRY_BEHAVIOUR
 _default: (True, 100)_

-if worker functions raised any exception, conqueue catches it, and requeue if you want.
+if worker functions raises any exception, conqueue catches it, and requeue if you want.
 First argument is for enabling/disabling. second argument is for retry count.

 Task Priority